Haris-Mughal/Haris-Mughal/README.md

-- 👋 Hi, I’m @Haris-Mughal
+- 👋 Hi, I’m @Harii_Mughal
-- 👀 I’m interested in Developer
+- 👀 Full Stack Developer to be (Inshallah)
-- 🌱 I’m currently learning web and mobile app development
+- 🌱 I’m learning Web App & Mobile App Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 -Haris-Mughal/Haris-Mughal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.